 So, in order to determine when it makes sense to purchase travel insurance and when it doesn’t, there are a number of things you should consider:

-How likely are you to use the different elements of insurance available to you?
+How likely are you to use the different elements of travel insurance available to you?

 How likely is it that you’ll need to cancel your flight?

-Is there a chance that you’ll need medical attention while you’re away, based on your medical history or where you’re traveling to?
+Is there a chance that you’ll need medical attention on your trip, based on your medical history or where you’re traveling to?

-What about evacuation–is your destination considered to be dangerous in any significant way?
+What about medical evacuation–is your destination considered to be dangerous in any significant way?

 If you or someone you are traveling with someone who has a pre-existing medical condition, you’ll definitely want to get travel insurance that includes a pre-existing condition waiver, especially if it’s a condition that–even occasionally–requires professional medical attention.
 This is one of those situations we talked about earlier in which risk often very clearly outweighs the cost.
 This is because your regular medical insurance will not cover you while you’re traveling, so you will likely end up covering some pretty hefty bills if you need any medical attention outside of the country.
 A pre-existing condition waiver is a time-sensitive benefit that must be purchased within a certain time frame from your initial Trip Deposit Date, usually within 10-20 days.